raspberrypilearning/lego-robot-car/en/step_1.md

 --- /no-print ---

-You will be building a wheeled car.
+You will build a wheeled car.
 Its movement will be determined by two separately driven wheels placed on either side of the car, allowing it to move forwards, backwards, and turn.
 You can optionally add LEDs to the car to act as brake lights, indicators, or headlights.

 --- print-only ---